tsani/jerrington.me/posts/2025-07-31-depty-impl-part-2.md

 the same context `cG`, meaning we repeatedly evaluate the types in that context.

-Moreover, in the event of nested applications, notice that we quote `vB` only to get back another Pi-type on whose subterms we then redundantly use `eval` again!
+Moreover, in the event of nested applications, notice that we quote `vB` only to get back another Pi-type on whose subterms we would then redundantly `eval` again!

 ## Leaning on the semantics